http

 Frequently Asked Questions

-What are HTTP status codes? expand_more
+What are the five classes of HTTP status codes? expand_more

-What's the difference between 401 and 403? expand_more
+What is the difference between 301 and 302? expand_more

 Common Use Cases